technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 05/Lab 05 - Creating and Analyzing the Accounts Payable Refund Process.md

 ### Task 1: Create a process

-> **Note:** If you encounter an error message while attempting to create and analyze a process, it may be due to a missing security role.
-To resolve this, please contact the administrator of your environment and request that they assign you the **Environment Maker** security role.

 1. Go to +++**https://make.powerautomate.com/**+++.
 If asked, sign in with your Office 365 tenant credentials.
 Select **United States** as country/region and then select     **Get started**.

     <img src="./media/image1.png" style="width:4.70255in;height:2.8375in"